Reemh/reemh.github.io/myblog/_posts/2022-11-08-what-are-githooks.markdown

     grep -E $FILES_PATTERN | \
     GREP_COLOR='4;5;37;41' xargs grep --color --with-filename -n $FORBIDDEN && echo 'COMMIT REJECTED Found "$FORBIDDEN" references.
 Please remove them before commiting' && exit 1
 ```

+## The limitations of this approach
+Those hooks exists in the `.git` repository which are usually not committed.
+Which means, every time you want to enforce something, you need to make sure that everyone has the same hooks.
+This will also get quickly messy to handle all the regular expressions and making the possible patterns for the commit message more complicated.

+### Husky
+Since I'm writing a lot of **Node.js** code, my project uses [Husky](https://github.com/typicode/husky), an npm package that improves commit messages and the management of the hooks in a Node.js project.
+It is a reasonable option that scales and helps you define everything only once for all.

+### Commitlint

+## Automatic release notes generation